US calls on Sudan’s warring parties to accept ceasefire plan unaltered

 The effective leader of the military government claimed that the plan, put forward by “the Quad” – a group of mediators that also includes Egypt, Saudi Arabia, the United Arab Emirates – would undermine the army while keeping the RSF in place.

-Al-Burhan’s rejection reflected longstanding assertions that the UAE backs the RSF with military and financial support, which Abu Dhabi has denied.
+Al-Burhan’s rejection reflected longstanding assertions that the UAE backs the RSF with military and financial support, which the country has repeatedly denied.
+In March, the UAE slammed a Sudanese move to file a case against it in the International Court of Justice, calling the charges a “cynical publicity stunt”.

 Anwar Gargash, the diplomatic adviser to the UAE’s president, who sat alongside Boulos on Tuesday, said his country welcomes efforts to end the war and condemns “atrocities” committed by both the army and the RSF.